perwin/pyimfit/docs/overview.rst

 Specify the data (and optional mask) image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The data image must be a 2D numpy array (internally, it will be converted to double-precision floating point with native byte order, if it isn't already).
+The data image must be a 2D NumPy array (internally, it will be converted to double-precision floating point with native byte order, if it isn't already).

-You then pass in the data image to the previously generated ``Imfit`` object (\`imfitter'):
+You pass in the data image to the previously generated ``Imfit`` object (``imfitter``) using the latter's ``loadData`` method:

 ::

     imfitter.loadData(data_im)

-You can also specify a mask image, which should be a numpy integer or float array where values = 0 indicate *good* pixels, and values > 0 indicate bad pixels that should not be used in the fit.
-Alternatively, if the data array is a numpy MaskedArray, then *its* mask will be used.
+You can also specify a mask image, which should be a NumPy integer or float array where values = 0 indicate *good* pixels, and values > 0 indicate bad pixels that should not be used in the fit.
+Alternatively, if the data array is a NumPy MaskedArray, then *its* mask will be used.
-(If the data array is a MaskedArray *and* you supply a separate mask image, then the final mask will be the composition data array's mask and the mask image.)
+(If the data array is a MaskedArray *and* you supply a separate mask image, then the final mask will be the composition of the data array's mask and the mask image.)

 ::